proycon/analiticcl/README.md

 ### Background Lexicon

-We can not understate the importance of the background lexicon (``--corpus`` parameter) to reduce false positives.
+We can not understate the importance of the background lexicon to reduce false positives.
 Analiticcl will eagerly attempt to match your test input to whatever lexicons you provide.
 This demands a certain degree of completeness in your lexicons.
 If your lexicon contains a relatively rare word like "boulder" and not a more common word like "builder", then analiticcl will happily suggest all instantes of "builder" to be "boulder".
 The risk for this increases as the allowed edit distances increase.

 Such background lexicons should also contain morphological variants and not just lemma.
 Ideally it is derived automatically from a fully spell-checked corpus.